yksanjo/promptshield/README.md

 **Positioning**:
 > "Palo Alto doesn't even understand what a jailbreak is.
 We catch 10,000+ AI attack patterns they miss."

+> "You wouldn't use a firewall from 1995 to protect your network.
+Why use generic security for AI?"

 ### vs. AI Platform Native Security (OpenAI Moderation, Anthropic Safety)

 **What They Do**: Basic content filtering for their own platforms.